How to Become a Singer Professionally

 But it’s still important to do even when you’re playing to an empty bar.

-Go to “open mic nights” and perform as an opener for other artists in your city.
+Go to “open mic nights” and perform as an opening singer for other singers in your city.
 Submit your music for showcases and just play live wherever you can – both locally, in your state/province and around your country.

 You can book your own shows and set up small (or big) tours.
 There are a ton of resources online that help you with all this stuff.
 And we’ll have a guide on here in the future.

 BUT make sure of one thing – just like you practice your vocals and practice your singing performance, you NEED to plan and practice your live show.
-You need to move people in the audience with your music AND performance.
+You need to move people in the audience with your music AND performance as a pro singer.
 So WORK on making your live shows something special.

 Don’t just stand in front of a microphone and sing your song.
 People can get that at home on Spotify.
 You need to PUT ON A SHOW!